PeterOyelegbin/PeterOyelegbin/README.md

 - 👋 Hi, I’m @PeterOyelegbin
-- 👀 I’m an HVAC Engineer whose curiosity led him to explore different aspect of programming from desktop app, to web development, to mobile app development and data science.
-My major interest are in Maintenance Engineering, Automation, Python(Flask/Django), Kotlin, and Flutter Programming Languages, Web and Mobile App Development, and Data Science.
+- 👀 I’m a HVAC Engineer whose curiosity led him to explore various aspect of programming from desktop app, to web development, to mobile app development and data science.
+My major interest are in providng Engineering solutions in: Pure maintenance Engineering Practices, Web, Cloud, and Data services, with industry recognized skill-set such as: Automation, Python(Flask/Django), Kotlin/Flutter, Pandas.
 - 🌱 I’m currently learning Django Backend Engineering.
 - 💞️ I’m looking to collaborate on Web based projects.
 - 📫 Reach me @ peteroyelegbin@gmail.com